 - Rule 3: Sovereign Sandboxing.
 All execution must occur in air-gapped, Sandboxed Execution Environments with mandatory egress filtering and zero persistence across unauthorized sessions.

-AEO “Go/No-Go” Matrix
+Safety “Go/No-Go” Matrix

 Frequently Asked Questions